Apple Messages for Business

 - A customizable live agent console that supports Messages for Business features

-- Virtual chatbots to triage and hand off incoming conversations
+- Virtual digital assistants, like AI agents, to triage and hand off incoming conversations

-- Custom integrations with back-end systems such as customer relationship management (CRM), order management systems (OMS), and authentication systems
+- Custom integrations with back-end systems like customer relationship management (CRM) solutions

 - Conversational designers with easy-to-use graphical user interface tools

-When you integrate your MSP, you’re opening your business up to all of the MSP’s possible integrations.
+When you integrate an Apple Business Chat API with your MSP, you’re opening your business up to all of the MSP’s possible integrations.

 How much does Apple Messages for Business cost?

-According to the Apple website, the cost of Apple Messages for Business “depends on the scope of your Business Chat deployment and the messaging service provider used to implement your vision.”
+According to Apple support, your Apple Business Chat cost will “depend on the scope of your Business Chat deployment and the messaging service provider used to implement your vision.”

 For instance, if you plan to deploy Apple Messages for Business for multiple brands, your cost will increase relative to deploying it for only one brand.
 Depending on your internal resources and MSP, you may have to work with an external consultant to implement your solution, which comes with additional costs.
 Also, MSPs vary in terms of what and how they charge you for deploying Apple business messaging.